Data: It's Everywhere!

 What sets Emory apart is Data Science+.
 We offer a cutting-edge quantitative curriculum plus an elite liberal arts education.
 Research shows that liberal arts graduates with data management and analysis skills, like those emphasized in QTM, earn $12,700 more annually than their counterparts without such skills, and an additional 137,000 entry-level careers are available to them [3, as reported in The Chronicle of Higher Education].
 Data Science at Emory is designed for the needs of the modern world.

 Meeting the Needs of the Modern World

-QTM offers three innovative majors designed to help students succeed:
+QTM offers four innovative degree options designed to help students succeed:

 The Demand for Data Science

 Indivudals with substantive knowledge and data science skills are in demand across all sectors, from industry to academia to non-profit.

 The Bureau of Labor Statistics (BLS) shows that data scientists, statisticians, computer programmers, and related occupations earned a median annual salary of $74,280 - more than double the average annual salary ($34,750; as of May 2012).
 Wages and job openings in mathematics- and computer-related occupations will continue to outpace occupations.
 A 2014 study by Burning Glass showed that show that data scientists are out-earning doctors and lawyers .
 By 2020, the BLS projects that 47,200 new jobs will be added in statistics and computer programming fields alone .
 However, learning how to code and use statistics are not the only valuable skills an undergraduate can develop.
 Independent research published by Workday shows that Emory is already meeting the needs of the future .